danmolitor/chatterbox-client/README.md

 # chatterbox-client

-This is a chatroom that uses RESTful API AJAX calls.
+This is a chatroom that uses a RESTful API and jQuery.